Did Obama Throw Shade At Trump During His White House Portrait Unveiling? - NewsBreak

 “The valet had articulated that the president was extremely angry at the attorney general’s AP interview, and had thrown his lunch against the wall,” Hutchinson testified in June.

-Could be the multi-tiered “mess” Obama joked he wouldn’t make why at the White House?
+Could be the multi-tiered “mess” Obama joked he wouldn’t make while at the White House.

 It’s unlikely Obama was talking about the Capitol insurrection, which resulted in multiple deaths from a violent, racist mob incited by Trump.
 That, of course, is no laughing matter.